sindredg/sindredg/README.md

 ### About

-I design, build and run cloud infrastructure and identity platforms.
+Designing, building and running cloud infrastructure and identity platforms.

 > Everything below is built and tested in a real environment, and written up as I go:
 > how it was put together, why it is shaped the way it is, what the trade-offs were,